-- The Area Resource Centre is funded separately by Cornwall County Council and there are 30 places available. - In order to be allocated a place in the ARC a student must first have an Education, Health and Care Plan.
+• The Area Resource Centre is funded separately by Cornwall County Council and there are 30 places available.

+- In order to be allocated a place in the ARC a student must first have an Education, Health and Care Plan.
 Evidence must be collected and presented at an Annual Review to demonstrate that the students' needs cannot be met in mainstream.
 The County SEN team will then use this evidence to make a decision regarding whether or not the student should be allocated a place.
-More information on this process can be found <a href="https://example.com/here-example.com/he - All students in the Liskeard ARC have complex learning needs and / or a diagnosis of autism. - Most ARC students are taught core lessons as a discrete group and also attend a variety of mainstream lessons. - ARC students also attend specialist sessions in order to meet the requirement of their EHCP such as speech and language and lego therapy.
+More information on this process can be found here. - All students in the Liskeard ARC have complex learning needs and / or a diagnosis of autism. - Most ARC students are taught core lessons as a discrete group and also attend a variety of mainstream lessons. - ARC students also attend specialist sessions in order to meet the requirement of their EHCP such as directed play and yoga.